Kloeckner Metal Corp’s New CEO to Aggressively Pursue Digital Strategy - Global Atlanta

 And Mr. Ganem said that he plans to continue the corporation’s policy of becoming actively involved in supporting the communities where it is involved both domestically and abroad.

-Domestically the corporation sponsored a food drive on behalf of an Indianapolis, Ind., food bank, which collected $20,000 to help cure cystic fibrosis.
+Domestically the corporation sponsored a food drive on behalf of an Indianapolis, Ind., food bank, and helped a fund raiser in Santa Fe Springs, Calif., which collected $20,000 to help cure cystic fibrosis.

 Internationally, in response to the devastation of Hurricane Matthew last year, Kloeckner donated two wide painted metal coils to rebuild buildings in Haiti.
 The coils had been run through the roll former at Tulsa, Okla.-based Metal Panels Inc., a partner in the initiative, turning the metal coils into roofing panels.